BlakeBLuther/add-all-coupons/README.md

 # add-all-coupons
-Various services (such as grocery rewards programs) have an annoying habit of requiring you to log in to their website and "add" a coupon to your account before you can use it; it's not just automatically addd to your account like it should be.
+Various services (such as grocery rewards programs) have an annoying habit of requiring you to log in to their website and "add" a coupon to your account before you can use it.
 These are just a colleciton of copypastable scripts that you can use to add all the coupons in one go.

 ## To use